hexbus/ubergrom/docs/02-programming-with-gromcfg.md

 Therefore leave JP4 **open** while using GROMCFG to build or reconfigure a cartridge.

-JP4 was specifically intended as a **distribution lock**: it locks GROM Flash programming and the protected mapping/configuration area while leaving ordinary user EEPROM/save data and RAM available to the application.
-It is unrelated to the separate U2 ROM.
+The jumper does not block ordinary user EEPROM above the protected configuration region, RAM, or the separate U2 ROM.

 ## Recovery startup